Diagram of the cervix in parous (have given birth) and non-parous (have not given birth) individuals.

 A low cervix will sit closer to the vaginal opening within the canal.
 It may require only one to two knuckles to feel, as opposed to the entire finger.

 If your cervix sits low, it may be a bit easier to insert and remove products like Flex Disc™ since you won’t have to reach as far into the canal.
-However, make sure that you continue to push the rim of the disc down (towards your tailbone) such that it completely surrounds the cervix – and then tuck the front rim behind your pubic bone.
+However, make sure that you continue to push the rim of the disc down (towards your tailbone) such that it completely surrounds cervical os – and then tuck the front rim behind your pubic bone.

-If you have a low cervix and you’re having trouble using a menstrual cup, it might be due to the fact that the cup is too long for the depth of your vaginal canal, making it very easy to push the rim of the cup over to one side rather than creating a complete seal beneath the cervix.
+If you struggle to use a menstrual cup with a low cervix, it might be because the cup is too long for your vaginal canal depth.
+This can lead to the rim not creating a complete seal beneath the cervix.

-Alternatively, a low cervix may end up sitting inside your menstrual cup.
-If you suspect this to be the problem, run your finger around the cup’s rim to see if you’ve missed the cervix, in which case you can try to pinch the base of the cup and pull down until it’s below the cervix.
-Then, angle the cup towards your cervix and do another finger check to ensure that everything is sitting properly.
+A low cervix may sit inside your menstrual cup.
+If you suspect this issue, run your finger around the cup’s rim to locate the cervix.
+Pinch the base of the cup and pull it down below the cervix.
+Angle the cup towards your cervix and do a finger check for proper positioning.

 HIGH CERVIX & PERIOD PRODUCTS: